Fire Risk Assessment

 Contact us today to reduce your liability and have total peace of mind that your Fire Risk Assessment is being completed by the best...

-Hoyles directly employ Fire Risk Assessors across the whole of the UK, who's professional qualifications include:
+Hoyles directly employ Fire Risk Assessors across the whole of the UK, who have decades of experience, a very high level of competency and who’s qualifications and experience include:

 - Member of the Institution of Fire Engineers (IFE);

-- Member of the Institute of Fire Safety Managers (MIFSM).
+- Member Institute of Fire Prevention Officers (IFPO);

 To view the Regulatory Reform (Fire Safety) Order 2005 in full, please click the link below: